mucsci-students/2021sp-420-MontyPython/README.md

 ## Package Installation
 ### Method 1 - No virtual environment
-Assuming you are running [Python 3.9.1](https://www.python.org/downloads/) or later you can run the `Install.py` script by invoking `python Install.py`.
+Assuming you are running [Python 3.9.1](https://www.python.org/downloads/) or later you can run `python -m pip install -r requirements.txt`.
 This will install all of the required packages to your system so you can run the program.
 If it fails however, move on to Method 2.

 ### Method 2 - Virtual environment using venv
 If the installation script does not work for whatever reason, you can try running it within a virtual environment using `venv`